S0nder9/S0nder9/README.md

 _Read this in other languages_: [`Russian`](README.ru.md), [`English`](README.md)

 # Hi!
-I'm Nikita Patrushev 👋
+I'm Sonder 👋

 Welcome to my GitHub profile!
 I'm a front-end developer with experience in HTML, CSS, JavaScript, React, Node.js, and Python.
 Here you will find projects I have worked on, as well as useful repositories for developers.